Industruino/libraries/README.md

 # Watchdog
 The Adafruit SleepyDog library works on the D21G as in this [example](https://github.com/Industruino/democode/blob/master/watchdog_D21G/watchdog_D21G.ino).
 For AVR watchdogs on the 1286 and 32u4, see [here](https://industruino.com/page/wdt).

+# GSM/GPRS
+The Industruino GSM/GPRS module is based on the SIM800 and can be used with a variety of libraries.
+We recommend the [TinyGSM](https://github.com/vshymanskyy/TinyGSM/blob/master/README.md) library, and you can find several code examples modified for Industruino [here](https://github.com/Industruino/democode).
+See the module's user manual for configuration options of the hardware/software serial selector switches.